 Roses or situations that require extra attention:

-For advice on pruning choose from the links below:
+For advice on pruning roses choose from the advice below

-We recommend mulching as it helps to retain moisture and to suppress weeds.
+We recommend mulching as it helps to retain moisture and to supress weeds.

 You can do this at any time of year.
 For the best results, mulch in early spring.

 For the best results, we recommend small bark chippings.

 How to mulch

 Firstly, remove all of the weeds in your rose border.
 Secondly, apply about an inch thick layer of bark around the base of the rose and any bare soil next to your rose.
 The more you apply the better the moisture retention and weed suppressant.
 If you are mulching when the soil is dry, water well either before or after mulching.